artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ---
 title: Upload and Implement End-to-End Testing for an Extension
-description: Learn how to validate, upload, and test your extension in Adobe Experience Platform data collection.
+description: Learn how to validate, upload, and test your extension in Adobe Experience Platform.
 exl-id: db12595b-ab17-410e-ac9a-2d2fe469c2b6
 ---
 # Upload and implement end-to-end testing